 CVSS prioritizes vulnerability remediation activities and calculates the severity of vulnerabilities discovered in all your project repositories.
 The National Vulnerability Database (NVD) provides CVSS scores for almost all known vulnerabilities.
 Vulnerabilities are classified into HIGH/MEDIUM/LOW severity for easy prioritization.

-Overview shows number of vulnerabilities according to their severity level, it also shows number of fixable vulnerabilities.
+Overview shows number of vulnerabilities according to their severity level.

 Dependency Issues Over Time shows a timeline of when security issues occurred and how many issues occurred at a certain time.
 Lines and icons in the timeline are colored to represent the threat levels.